ejgallego/coq-lsp/CONTRIBUTING.md

 Debug" panel in Visual Studio Code, or the F5 keybinding.

-You can of course install the extension in your `~/.vscode/` folder if so you desire, tho this is not recommended.
+You can of course install the extension in your `~/.vscode/` folder if so you desire, although this is not recommended.

+### Code organization
+The extension is divided into two main folders:
+- `editor/code/src/`: contains the main components,
+- `editor/code/views`: contains some webviews components written using React.

 ### Testing the Web Extension